 All unpacked in your pension, put on your walking shoes and walk to town.
 Taiohae is the capital of the Marquesas Islands, but it’s hardly a stressful place.
 With just a few streets and a whole lot of colorful tropical flowers, it’s the perfect place to base yourself.

 Head to the beach, a perfectly crescent patch of black sand.
-With lush mountains wrapping around the back, and dozens of yachts waiting for the cyclone season to pass in bay – this little village is as picturesque as they come.
+With lush mountains wrapping around the back, and dozens of yachts waiting for the cyclone season to pass in the bay – this little village is as picturesque as they come.

 Down by the main quay, stop at Cafe Vaeaki for a cold beer or something small to eat, and say hi to all the yachties passing the time thanks to the free wifi.
 Across from you, locals will probably be tossing their fishing lines with the (sure) hope of catching something for tonight.